uniformdev/sitecore-jss-nuxtjs-starterkit/readme.md

 ```

-Notice the `serverSideRenderingEngine` attribute is set to `http` and the `serverSideRenderingEngineEndpointUrl` is set to the host your Next+JSS app is running on.
+Notice the `serverSideRenderingEngine` attribute is set to `http` and the `serverSideRenderingEngineEndpointUrl` is set to the host your Nuxt+JSS app is running on.

 ### Configure deployment on Sitecore publish